MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/demonstration_USRSPCDSP.md

 1. Set SFLDSP and SFLDSPCTL indicators to *off
 2. Clear subfile
-3. Set SFLDSP and SFLDSPCTL indicators to *on; whatever the content of the user space, the subfile will always get displayed, with two special rows in case, the user space list is empty
+3. Set SFLDSP and SFLDSPCTL indicators to *on; whatever the content of the user space, the subfile will always get displayed, with two special rows in case the user space list is empty

 ### LoadSubFile procedure

 It performs the following actions:

-1. Browse the user space based on Entries count, Entry length, First entry position
+1. Browse the user space based on Entries count, Entry length, First entry position (which can be a position requested by the user)
 2. For each entry
     1. In case of error when retrieving the entry content, fill the subfile row with the API ExceptionId and ExceptionData
     2. If no error, invoke the appropriate subprocedure to fill the subfile row; SPLF0300Proc is the only one at this time